Code-Inside/Blog/_posts/2016-01-31-working-with-fonticons-in-uwp.md

 ## Using FontIcon to serve other font e.g. FontAwesome

 Microsoft ships another simple class, the [__FontIcon__](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.controls.fonticon.glyph) class.

+### Including the font

+You will need the actual Font-File, e.g. a .otf file.
+This file must be included in your project as __Content__.

-The usage is pretty simple if you know the correct syntax:
+After that the usage is pretty simple if you know the correct syntax:

     <FontIcon FontFamily="./fontawesome.otf#FontAwesome" Glyph="&#xf0b2;"></FontIcon>